 Doug was at one time the Democratic nominee for Labor, losing by only 0.01% out of over 3.4 million votes.
 In 2005, he was elected to the North Carolina Senate and won four terms and served eight years.
 As a North Carolina senator, Doug helped write some of our state’s worker’s compensation laws.
 He also served as co-chair of the Health and Human Services subcommittee on appropriations.

 Today, out of tens of thousands of attorneys licensed in North Carolina, Doug is one of fewer than 200 North Carolina State Bar Board Certified Specialists in workers’ compensation law.3

-He is also a Shareholder of our firm.
+He is also a Partner at the firm.